cutecryptid/pgtd-programmers-thrill-digger/README.md

 - GOLDEN: A golden rupee.
 Adds 300 to the score.

 ### CellState
 CellState represents the perceived state of a given cell of the board.
-It's provided by ``lib.board.CellState`` and can either be:
+It's provided by ``CellState`` and can either be:
 - COVERED: Cell hasn't been dug up and its contents are unknown.
 - UNCOVERED: Cell has been dug up and its contents are known.